KarmaYama/cleansh/cleansh/COMMANDS.md

     Employee ID is [EMPLOYEE_ID_REDACTED], email is [EMAIL_REDACTED].
     ```

-**Why this is useful:** Essential for extending `cleansh` to protect company-specific sensitive data or to customize how existing categories are redacted.
+**Why this is useful:** Essential for extending `Cleansh` to protect company-specific sensitive data or to customize how existing categories are redacted.

 #### Enabling/Disabling Specific Rules